Finding Your Position in a File

 Use the

-function to move the position indicator to a specified location.fseek(filePointer, offset, SEEK_SET);The second parameter,
+fseekfunction to move the position indicator to a specified location.fseek(filePointer, offset, SEEK_SET);The second parameter,

-, determines the number of bytes to move.
-The third parameter specifies the starting point (SEEK_SET
+offset, determines the number of bytes to move.
+The third parameter specifies the starting point (SEEK_SETfor the beginning of the file,SEEK_CURfor the current position, andSEEK_ENDfor the end of the file).

 3. Repositioning to the Beginning